 CHOC additionally mentioned that with such a high number of young people getting concussions and CTE, there is a growing concern that children should not play football at all since head injuries can have even worse consequences for young brains still in development.

-Of course, the dangers of head trauma, concussions, and CTE doesn’t stop many from playing or watching football.
+Of course, football injuries statistics and the dangers of head trauma, concussions, and CTE doesn’t stop many from playing or watching football.
 Junior high and high schools all over the country have football teams, and many players dream of going on to play at the university and professional level.

 With tens of thousands of viewers per game and millions of dollars in profit, it’s no wonder that no one seems to care much about safety.
 In fact, the report mentioned that many sports medicine physicians don’t stand up for student well-being, but rather cite inconclusive evidence to avoid stating that football can be harmful for an athlete’s brain.